kwaldenphd/football-structured-data/README.md

 You can access these tools by clicking the arrow drop-down icon in the first row for each column (in the cell with the column header).

 For folks working in Google Sheets, many of these same tools are under the `Data` dropdown menu.

-Go through the process of creating a table for each sheet in your workbook (or for Google Sheets users, freeze the first row in each sheet to preserve the column headers).

 Explore some of the searching, sorting, and filtering operations.